Islamic marital practices: Egypt

 The traditional Egyptian wedding ceremony usually occurs in either a marriage hall, the local mosque, or the family home.
 The officiant is called a maa’zoun.
 During the ceremony itself, brides typically wear a white wedding dress or a jewel-toned dress with a veil as a symbol of modesty.
 Traditionally the groom will dress in a ceremonial tribal costume.
 Guests typically wear something formal or semi-formal.

 The wedding ceremony usually begins with the bride and groom's arrival at the venue.
 When the ceremony is over, the bride's father places the bride and groom's hands together and puts a white cloth over them, and the couple then repeat the words of the Maa’zoun.

 After the ceremony, around 10 pm or so, the wedding procession (zaffa) moves to the wedding reception, which often takes place at a local hotel.
 Wedding guests will have decorated their cars with ribbons and other decorations on display outside the venue.
 The bride arrives at the reception (kosha) with her father, the waiting groom will remove her veil and kisses her on the cheek or forehead.
 Events at the reception will include welcoming of the guests by the newlyweds, taking of photographs, belly dancing (weddings are alleged to be "hardly complete" without a belly-dancer), (Note: Despite being disapproved of by clergy, belly dancers are quite popular: "... weddings are hardly complete without a belly-dancer ...
-Costing the family of the bride or groom up to $3000 for a 45-minute performance and widely considered the highlight of the matrimonial event, the belly-dancer's entrance is anticipated with baited breath. ...
+Costing the family of the bride or groom up to $3000 for a 45-minute performance and widely considered the highlight of the matrimonial event, the belly-dancer's entrance is anticipated with baited[sic] breath. ...
 Some time past the witching hour, often draped in a sort of a sparkling cape, she shimmies into the room with a manic enthusiasm, heralded and accompanied by the wild beating of drums.") drumming. and singing to entertain the guests, later a candelabra dance, and the cutting of the wedding cake and feeding of each other by the bride and groom.
 When the reception is over, often in the early morning hours, the new couple will leave for the groom's house.

 In rural areas, Egyptian marriage traditions include a colorful procession where the bride often travels by camel, accompanied by her wedding party.
 They will dance and sing along the route.
 It's not uncommon for the women to express their joy through zaghareet (ululation).